Glossary of Telescope Terms:

 Pillar: A stout tube (sometimes on tripod legs and sometimes filled with concrete set into the floor) upon which the mounting head is mounted.
 More solid, and sturdy than a tripod, permanent pillars are sunk into the ground and remains separate from the floor of an observatory to avoid vibrations.

-PolarScope: This is a small telescope with a special reticule that is used to align the mounting precisely, using the pole star.
+PolarScope: This is a small telescope with a special reticule that is used to align the mounting precisely, using the pole star in the northern hemisphere, and stars of Octans, in the southern.

-You use a polar scope by sighting Polaris through it.
-There is a ring upon which you position Polaris at the correct angle for the time of year and night.
-The ring is 3/4 of a degree away from the actual pole, and so the EQ head is correctly offset, when used correctly.
+You use a polar scope by sighting Polaris or the Octans stars through it.
+There is a ring upon which you position the star at the correct angle for the time of year and night.
+For Polaris, the ring is 3/4 of a degree away from the actual pole, and so the EQ head is correctly offset, when used correctly.

 Primary Mirror: The mirror of a reflector.
 This must be parabolic in a Newtonian for properly focused images.

 In the example is a 114mm parabolic mirror of f4.4 and is fitted into its cell.
-SCTs, some Cassegrains and the various Maksutov designs have spherical mirrors and corrector plates.
+SCTs and the various Maksutov designs have spherical mirrors and corrector plates.
 The primary mirror focuses the light that is examined by the eyepiece.

 R.A.
 Axis: This is the axis that aligns with the pole to allow the telescope to follow the astronomical objects east to west along the lines of Right Ascention.